mstankiewicz1/ShopLista/README.md

 ShopLista is an application which allows to facilitate everyday shopping.
-Application allows to add a product such information as name, quantity and priority status.
+Application allows to add a product contains such information as name, quantity and priority status.
 Application automatically displays a list of bought items and list of items already purchased.
 Of course, added item can be remove from the list